akramul140111/SD-Test/README.md

 https://drive.google.com/file/d/1b1NKhpKPH3VJm3bXdThc1COqUIk-AOKU/view?usp=sharing

-Due to time issue I can explain it properly but I shall try my best to explain.
+Due to time issue I am not able to  explain it properly but I shall try my best to explain.
 Hopefully my plan image will be helpfull for understanding the issue.

 Infrastracture Create with Teffaform :